RobbieLD/patterns/README.md

 road bike until you add shocks then it behaves like a mountain hybrid bike until you add disc brakes and then it changes to a mountain bike.
 If you remove these parts it will change back to a road bike.

+*** Iterator ***

+The istorator pattern allows a collection of objects to expose an iterator which iterates over them with out exposing their unerlying structure.

+For example imagine a bike production line which you can add bikes to.
+You do how ever need a way of iterating over them in order to do any kind of meaningful work on them.

+Note: The implimentation of this in the code isn't the most straight forward.
+It's probably easier to do it with an unerlying array, however I've chosen to do it all with a simply linked list of Bike types.